 We welcome learners of all ages to the British Library, from school students and teachers to families and community groups.
 Our collection - filled with treasures including ancient manuscripts, world maps, historic newspapers, music recordings, and contemporary photographs - is at the heart of our unique learning programme which offers a range of opportunities to explore, connect and interact both onsite, online and nationally.

-Each year, over 35,000 participants take part in a rich mix of creative programmes including workshops, masterclasses, performances and discovery days.
+Each year, over 35,000 participants take part in a rich mix of creative programmes including workshops, masterclasses, performances, courses and discovery days.
 Led by our team of specialist educators and using the Harry M Weinrebe Learning Centre and our major exhibitions, the programme combines opportunities to encounter original and rare objects together with a skills-based approach centred around critical thinking, research, and visual, verbal and digital literacy.

-Online, 4 million visitors come to our website every year to explore thousands of high resolution collection items, current academic research, films and animations, and teaching resources.
+Online, 5 million visitors come to our website every year to explore thousands of high resolution collection items, current academic research, films and animations, and teaching resources.
 The site provides unparalleled digital access to the British Library, inspiring and enhancing understanding of our collections for teaching and learning.

 Explore Shakespeare’s plays in relation to the social, political and cultural context in which they were written, and examine the ways in which these works have been transformed and interpreted over the last four centuries.